Sean-Toroghi/portfolio/A-B testing/Readme.md

 In this depository, I provide some sample of running A/B test on variety of topics.

+Here I provide a brief summary about A/B testing.
+On separate Jupiter notebooks in this depository, you could find statistical summary for A/B testing, including confidence interval, selecting sample size, different types of error, and different statistical inference methods.

-## 10 steps of running an A/B test
+__10 steps of running an A/B test__
 1. define a goal and form the hyp.
 2. identify control and treatment groups
 3. identify metrics